 It poured and poured some more, for hours and hours with HUGE drops just pounding everything and causing rivers down the street with flooding and damage all over.
 It sounded like a freight train barreling across the roof of the house for nearly the whole day and night.

-Rain can be a potential problem for the tender little sprouts, but vicious rain like what’s described above can be detrimental to a garden and even lethal to baby sprouts.
+Rain is good for the tender little sprouts, but vicious rain like what’s described above can be detrimental to a garden and even lethal to baby sprouts.

 The next day the bed looked like a battlefield with not a lot of survivors.
 Many of the baby sprouts were crushed, tipped over and broken, some were buried in mud or just simply gone.

-The bed had protection to keep cats from digging in it, which are the green metal grids you can see in the images however these were a bad thing when that heavy rain struck.
+The bed had protection to keep cats from digging in it, which are the green metal grids you can see in the image.
+However, these were actually a bad thing when that heavy rain struck.

-They added an ability for the rain to “dig” down in to the soil and seriously harm seeds.
-In the image above the grid damage can easily be seen as the rain dug square indents right out of the soil.
+They added an ability for the rain to “dig” down in to the soil and seriously harm the sprouts.
+In the image the damage from the grid can easily be seen as the rain dug square indents right out of the soil.
 You can just barely, faintly see the poor flattened carrot sprouts.

 In this case since I didn’t protect them, it’s likely that I will have to abandon the few seeds that made it through the storm and replant the whole bed.
 Lesson learned.

 The other option is to wait two weeks and see how many survived and how many didn’t.
-This isn’t preferable because I would lose weeks of growing time while waiting to probably find out that not many survived, then I would just be that many more weeks behind on the road to another crop harvest.
+This isn’t preferable because losing two weeks of growing time while waiting to find out that not many survived, then I would just be that many more weeks behind on the road to another crop harvest.

 The days passed quickly and I didn’t replant but then decided to let them grow and see just how many made it through that storm.
 It looks like about 75% made it and survived the rain.
 Most of them needed a little help “up” in getting unstuck from the soil and mud.
-Once freed they stood up again and will soon resume growing.
+Once freed they stood up again and resumed growing.